wushilin/gojava/README.md

 # gojava
-A few useful classes in Java implemented for Go
+A few useful classes in Java implemented for Go.
+Include java like Map, Set, List, and stream features on them

 # String
 ```go